CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 Technology as a capacity multiplier:

-Before budgeting for additional headcount, calculate the capacity impact of automation.
-CapVeri's independent verification tool eliminates manual cross-checking of ERP output against lease terms — work that typically consumes 30-40% of analyst time.
-For a 2-analyst team, that's equivalent to adding 0.7 FTE of capacity without adding headcount.
+Before budgeting for more headcount, calculate the capacity impact of automation.
+CapVeri's independent verification tool cuts manual cross-checking of ERP output against lease terms (work that typically takes 30-40% of analyst time).
+For a 2-analyst team, that is equivalent to adding 0.7 FTE of capacity without adding headcount.

 For a 30-property portfolio, the staffing math changes significantly when verification is automated: